Electron100/butane/docs/getting-started.md

 1. it generates automatic impls of [`butane::DataResult`] and [`butane::DataObject`].
 2. It adds an additional field `state: butane::ObjectState` used to store internal Butane state information.
-In general we can ignore this field, but it must be initialized when the struct is constructed and there may not be another field named `state`, although it is acceptable to manually include the `state:
+In general, we can ignore this field, but it must be initialized when the struct is constructed and there may not be another field named `state`, although it is acceptable to manually include the `state: